educards/collapse-item-animator/README.md

 needs to be provided to do all the computations
 (for details see [StreamingNotifyExecutor](https://github.com/educards/collapse-item-animator/blob/main/collapse-item-animator/src/main/java/com/educards/collapseitemanimator/StreamingNotifyExecutor.kt)).

-Other default approaches (such as [DiffUtil](https://developer.android.com/reference/androidx/recyclerview/widget/DiffUtil)) needs to traverse data of both pre- and post-transition lists in order to properly animate changes which is clearly a problem for streaming architectures.
+Other approaches (such as built-in [DiffUtil](https://developer.android.com/reference/androidx/recyclerview/widget/DiffUtil)) needs to traverse data of both pre- and post-transition lists in order to properly animate changes which is clearly a problem for streaming design pattern.

 ## Design Constraints